Table of Contents

 Step 7: Dephosphorylation of fructose-1,6-bisphosphate to fructose-6-phosphate

-The second key enzyme has to dephosphorylate fructose-1,6-biphosphate.
-In the gluconeogenesis, the enzyme fructose-1,6-bisphosphatase catalyzes the dephosphorylation of the substrate to fructose-6-phosphate, thereby consuming 1 H2O (in glycolysis, it is phosphofructokinase 1 which catalyzes the phosphorylation).
+The 2nd key enzyme has to dephosphorylate fructose-1,6-biphosphate.
+In gluconeogenesis, the enzyme fructose-1,6-bisphosphatase catalyzes the dephosphorylation of the substrate to fructose-6-phosphate, thereby consuming 1 H2O (in glycolysis, it is phosphofructokinase 1 that catalyzes the phosphorylation).

 Step 8: Conversion of fructose-6-phosphate to glucose-6-phosphate

-This step occurs without any use of energy in correspondence with glycolysis.
+This step occurs without any use of energy as in glycolysis.

 Step 9: Dephosphorylation of glucose-6-phosphate to glucose

-In the third and final key reaction, glucose-6-phosphate dephosphorylates to glucose consuming 1 H2O.
+In the 3rd and final key reaction, glucose-6-phosphate is dephosphorylated to glucose, consuming 1 H2O.
 This reaction is catalyzed by glucose-6-phosphatase and takes place in the endoplasmic reticulum.

 Note: The key enzymes in gluconeogenesis are:

 - Pyruvate carboxylase and phosphoenolpyruvate carboxykinase (PEPCK)

-These enzymes are found almost exclusively in the kidney, the liver, and the intestinal mucosa, which is why gluconeogenesis only takes place there.
+These enzymes are found almost exclusively in the kidney, liver, and intestinal mucosa, which is why gluconeogenesis only takes place in these locations.

 Cell Compartments of Gluconeogenesis – Mitochondrial Shuttles

 Other than in glycolysis, one of the enzymes of gluconeogenesis, the biotin- and ATP-dependent pyruvate carboxylase, is located inside the mitochondria.

 Its substrate—pyruvate—is transported into the mitochondrial matrix through a carrier and is converted to oxaloacetate.
-Now, there are two possible paths for the oxaloacetate:
+Now, there are 2 possible paths for the oxaloacetate:

 - Oxaloacetate is converted by a mitochondrial PEPCK and leaves the mitochondrion as phosphoenolpyruvate through an electroneutral transport.

 - Malate-aspartate shuttle: oxaloacetate is reduced to malate by the mitochondrial malate dehydrogenase, resulting in 1 NADH.
 The malate then enters the cytosol using an exchanger protein and is oxidized by the cytosolic malate dehydrogenase to oxaloacetate.
 This oxidizes NADH to NAD+.
-Therefore, it was also transported out of the mitochondrium and is now available for gluconeogenesis (consumed in step 5).
+Therefore, it is also transported out of the mitochondrion and is now available for gluconeogenesis (consumed in step 5).

 The 2nd path probably represents the main path since only the cytosolic PEPCK can be regulated.

 Energy Balance of Gluconeogenesis

-With pyruvate as a starting substance, the synthesis of 1 molecule of glucose consumes 4 ATP, 2 GTP, and 2 NADPH+H+.
-Considering the entirety of the process, a direct reversal of the glycolytic pathway would be more efficient.
-However, as mentioned above, three steps of glycolysis have to be bypassed since, with regard to thermodynamics, the required amount of energy would be too great.
+With pyruvate as a starting substrate, the synthesis of 1 molecule of glucose consumes 4 ATP, 2 GTP, and 2 NADPH + H+.
+Considering the whole process, a direct reversal of the glycolytic pathway would be more efficient.
+However, as mentioned above, 3 steps in glycolysis have to be bypassed since, with regard to thermodynamics, the required amount of energy would be too great.